Your digging level

 Description

-Tejano (often called Tex‑Mex) is a Mexican‑American popular music that emerged along the U.S.–Mexico border, especially in Texas.
-It hybridizes the accordion‑driven conjunto and norteño traditions with European dance rhythms (polka, schottische, waltz) introduced by Central and Eastern European immigrants.
+Tejano (also called Tex‑Mex music) is a Mexican‑American popular style that blends the conjunto and norteño ensemble tradition with European dance rhythms (polka, schottische, waltz) and U.S. popular genres such as country, blues, funk, and rock.

 Sources: Spotify, Wikipedia, Discogs, RYM, MB, user feedback and other online sources